unstoppabledomains/dev-docs/developer-toolkit/resolution-integration-methods/resolution-libraries/resolution-go.md

 # Resolution-Go

-This page details basic installation, configuration, and usage of the [resolution-go library](https://github.com/unstoppabledomains/resolution-go).
+This page details basic installation, configuration, and usage of the [Golang Resolution Library](https://github.com/unstoppabledomains/resolution-go).

 ## Installation